|Years||1974 World Championships (2- 9th)

 Lin credits much of her meteoric rise in rowing from novice to competing at the World Championships in less than a year to her background as a runner, and in particular the training methods at the men’s athletics club she joined, which gave her a base of fitness that was hard for women to get at the time.

-“When I first started running when I was 11, my coach was quite innovative,” she explains.
-“He got us using weights and he got us running up hills, the steps in the stadium which was in Port Sunlight, he’d set us off at 10 second interval and we’d have to run up the wooden steps of the grandstand and down and up and down and we’d be doing half an hour on rough wooden steps and the idea was to overtake the person in front of you, which was usually a man because it was a men’s athletics club with just a few girls.
+“When I first started running when I was 11, my coach was ruthless but also quite innovative,” she explains.
+“He got us running up the steps in the stadium in Port Sunlight; he’d set us off at 10 second intervals and we’d be doing half an hour on rough wooden steps and the idea was to overtake the person in front of you, which was usually a man because it was a men’s athletics club with just a few girls.
 We did running up sandhills too.
 Now makes you a tough cookie and it also gives you powerful legs which is why – I think – when I started to row I could deep squat better than anyone.”

-But although they both had been runners before they came to rowing, they had different strengths, and this showed through in their approach to racing, particularly once the international distance was extended from 1,000m to 2,000m in 1985.
+Lin and Beryl Crockford initially identified each other as training partners when Beryl joined the women’s national squad in its second year, having realised that they shared a common goal of wanting to be the best.
+Although both had been runners before they came to rowing, they had different strengths, and this showed through in their approach to racing, particularly once the international distance was extended from 1,000m to 2,000m in 1985.
 “Beryl was a sprinter, a hurdler,” Lin explains, “Whereas I would have been a middle-distance runner if that had been allowed for girls in those days.
 When we did ten 100 yard runs, I wouldn’t get any slower from run to run, and my coach used to say this was because I didn’t run fast enough in the first place, but the point was that I couldn’t run any faster but actually I didn’t tire.
 I would have been an endurance runner if that had been possible, and when we did weights, she put on muscle bulk, but I didn’t.”

 Unlike Beryl, who single sculled for half of her international career, Lin preferred crew boats.
 “If you gave me all the choices in all the world, I’d want to win in a double or in a relay team,” Lin says.
 “So when I finished a race with Beryl I felt a huge sense of relief and warmth that we’d done it together, but I could see that she wanted to do it on her own, not that she didn’t like me, it’s just that was how she felt driven.
 I’m a team player and she wasn’t.”